 Remedy’s Sustainable Choice

 Sustainability is a core pillar of Remedy’s company ethos.
-This value extends to all aspects of our business, from packaging, to curating, to client health education.
+This value extends to all aspects of our business, from packaging to curating to client health education.
 We are passionate about not only 1) empowering folks with the knowledge to make informed, sustainable choices towards their health, but 2) reducing our environmental impact for the health of our one and only planet.

 Eco-friendly packaging materials